Tell a family member, friend or neighbour

 If you are living without your abuser after separation you need to consider the following to ensure your safety:

-From June 2011, Domestic Violence Protection Orders will be piloted in Greater Manchester.
-The orders will bar the abuser from the home for up to 28 days, giving vital respite to the victims of abuse and giving them time to consider their options.
+- From June 2011, Domestic Violence Protection Orders were operational in Greater Manchester.
+The orders bar the abuser from the home for up to 28 days, giving vital respite to the victims of abuse and giving them time to consider their options.
 If abusers breach the Order it could then lead to a prison sentence.
 As part of the scheme, victims will also be offered help and advice by caseworkers on the options open to them if they left the relationship - including securing a longer-term injunction.

 - Many forms of harassment, intimidation and abuse can continue after you have left.
 A number of options exist to prevent this from happening.
 Your local Citizen’s Advice Bureau and family solicitors will be able to advise you on the best way to combat any problems you may be experiencing.